MetOffice/lfric_core/documentation/source/user_guide/io/prognostics.rst

  #.
 To pass each field to the science sections that need it, a pointer
     to the field is added to relevant field collections passed down the calling tree to the science code.
  #.
-If the field needs to be checkpointed, a pointer to the field is
+Field collections can be dedicated to technical requirements
-    added to a field dedicated to holding checkpoint/restart fields.
+    too.
+For example, if the field needs to be checkpointed, a pointer to the field can be added to a field dedicated to holding checkpoint/restart fields.
  #.
 The field should be initialised with the appropriate mesh and
     function space according to the model configuration.